BeyondQuality/beyondquality/research/public_speaking.md

 @PIIARSoftware: I try to focus on 3 things.
 First present something that You want to show as Your achievement, be proud of that.
 Second, present it in a way that the audience can try it out in their ecosystem, give them some action points and a place to start.
 Third, have fun presenting the subject.
 Sometimes good vibes and what You say gives the 80% vaule of the talk not the slides that fly behind You.

+@KariKakkonen: Balanced slides with enough content (for notes) but not too much (so people won't read but listen to you).

 ### 3. Plan for interaction

 @mesutdurukal: Make it interactive.
 Ask small questions, encourage them to vote.

 @PerJonasHermansson: Think of it as entertainment with added value: knowledge.

+@KariKakkonen: Ask questions, ask for interaction during and after the talk.

 ### 4. Admit what you don't know